Oct 10, 2020

 Everyone has their ups and downs.
-We all have our good days and bad days.
+We all have our good days and bad days, especially during these unusual times.
 But sometimes the blues don’t fade away after a few days or a week.
 They linger and become more entrenched – they get worse, not better.

 It can happen to anyone, but thankfully, the conversations around mental health have become more public and increasingly destigmatised.